-810.3.1 Regarding Agency Duties
+810.3.1 Other Court or Administrative Proceeding Appearances: Regarding Agency Duties

 Any employee, including a temporary, seasonal, or extra help employee, who is subpoenaed to appear in court in a matter regarding an event or transaction in the course of their City of Cathedral City job duties, must give their supervisor as much advance notice as is possible.
 The City of Cathedral City will determine whether the matter involves an event or transaction in the course of the employee's City of Cathedral City job duties.
 If so, this leave to appear in court will be without loss of compensation, and the time spent will be considered work time.